Romageek/alx-pre_course/README.md

 My first readme
-I'm now a software engineer at alx
+I'm on my to becoming a software engineer